HillsMakan/sydneyhillsmakan/src/content/partner/zumba_with_sujita.md

 * Burn fat and build stamina
 * Reduce stress and feel energized
 * Improve heart health and flexibility
-* Make new friends and have a blast!
+* Make new friends and have a blast !

 **No dance experience needed – just bring your smile and energy.
 Let’s move together !**